Rochester, New York: Nineteenth century

-By the mid-19th century, as the center of the wheat-processing industry moved west with population and agriculture, the city became home to an expanding nursery business, giving rise to the city's second nickname, the Flower City.
+During the mid-19th century, as the center of the wheat-processing industry moved west with population and agriculture, the city became home to an expanding nursery business, giving rise to the city's second nickname, the Flower City.
 Nurseries ringed the city, the most famous of which was started in 1840 by immigrants George Ellwanger from Germany and Patrick Barry from Ireland.
-Horticulturalist, businessman, writer and seedsman James Vick used innovative mass marketing and regular customer correspondence to build one of the largest and most respected seed companies in the United States.
-Vick's extensive flower garden on East Avenue was a showplace and weekend destination for local residents.
-The location of the garden is now bounded by Vick Park A and Vick Park B.
+Shoemaking also became a major local industry as the city began to industrialize.